oceanumeric/oceanumeric.github.io/docs/index.md

 [research assistant](https://www.wiwi.uni-frankfurt.de/en/departments/mm/professuren/professur-storz/team/fei-wang.html) at the Chair of Innovation and Entrepreneurship with focus on Japan/East Asia.

-Prior to joining the team of Professor Storz, I worked as a machine learning specialist at SenseTime.
+Prior to joining the team of Professor Storz, I worked as a machine learning specialist at [SenseTime](https://www.sensetime.com/en).
 I Studied Mathematics at UCD and Economics at University of Nottingham, taught myself computer science by following the instructions from this [website](https://teachyourselfcs.com/).

 In this website, you will find different kinds of things about innovation:

 * Readings: notes taken from my readings
 * Blog: technical Writings in this digital world
-* Life Style: trying to be  :smiley:
+* LifeStyle: trying to be  :smiley:
+* Mathematics: something that is learned

 If you would like to contact me for creating something together, here is the channel: